-Most of the studies on elicitins has been carried out on tobacco plants with three different methods of application; on the stem of decapitated plants, on the petiole of detached leaves or direct infiltration into leaf mesophyll.
-The first two modes of treatment are used for measurement of induced distal resistance because it leads to the systemic movement of α - and β -elicitins across the plants or leaves (Devergne et al., 1992; Dorey et al., 1997; Keller et al., 1996; Uhlíková et al., 2016).
-Based on this treatment, β -elicitins were shown to be 50- to 100-fold more active in inducing of HR and systemic resistance against pathogens, compared to α - elicitins.
-In the latter mode, most of the α - and β -elicitins have approximately the same activity in inducing of HR however they are restricted to the infiltration site without any movement to surrounding areas, inducing only local acquired resistance (LAR) against the pathogens (Dorey et al., 1997).
-Thus, it is clear that not movement of elicitins in phloem but the consequent transport from phloem to companion and parenchyma cells plays a crucial role in their ability to induce systemic resistance in plants.
+Most of the studies on elicitins have been carried out on tobacco plants with three different methods of their application: on the stem of decapitated plants, on the petiole of detached leaves or via a direct infiltration into the leaf mesophyll.
+The first two modes of treatment are used for measurement of induced distal resistance because it leads to the systemic movement of $\alpha$ - and $\beta$ -elicitins across the plants or leaves (Devergne et al., 1992; Dorey et al., 1997; Keller et al., 1996; Uhlíková et al., 2016).
+Based on this treatment, βelicitins were shown to be 50- to 100-fold more active in inducing of HR and systemic resistance against pathogens, compared to $\alpha$ - elicitins.
+In the latter mode, most of the $\alpha$ and β-elicitins have approximately the same activity in inducing HR however they are restricted to the infiltration site without any movement to surrounding areas, inducing only local acquired resistance (LAR) against the pathogens (Dorey et al., 1997).
+Thus, it is clear that not the movement of elicitins in the phloem but the consequent transport from the phloem to companion and parenchyma cells plays a crucial role in their ability to induce systemic resistance in plants.
 This fact could be supported by previous findings that protein's properties play an important role in phloem loading/unloading (Niu et al. 2011).
-At the beginning, elicitins pl was considered as an important factor in this process because elicitin penetration through the negatively charged cell wall could contribute to delay response of suspension cells to acidic elicitins despite their similar binding parameters to high affinity binding site on the plasma membrane (Bourque et al., 1998).
-Nevertheless, no clear relation between the charge of cryptogein carrying mutation in Lys residues and their activity to induce resistance and HR disprove this hypothesis (Uhlíková et al., 2016).
-On the other hand, noticeable role of Lys residues (Lys13, Lys39) and homodimer covalent crosslinking in elicitins ability to induce systemic resistance suggest an important role of some partner in plant, forming heterodimer complex with elicitin, facilitating process of phloem unloading (Uhlíková et al., 2016).
-From this point of view described interaction of studied proteins with nsLTP1, with a clear involvement of specific lysine residues, seems to be very promising for further studies.
+At the beginning, elicitins pI was considered as an important factor in this process because the elicitin penetration through the negatively charged cell wall could contribute to delay response of suspension cells to acidic elicitins despite their similar binding parameters to a high affinity binding site on the plasma membrane (Bourque et al., 1998).
+Nevertheless, no clear relationship between the charge of cryptogeins carrying mutation in Lys residues and their activity to induce resistance and HR disprove this hypothesis (Uhlíková et al., 2016).
+On the other hand, the noticeable role of Lys residues (Lys13, Lys39) and homodimer covalent crosslinking in elicitins ability to induce systemic resistance suggest an important role of some partner in plant, forming a heterodimer complex with elicitin, facilitating the process of phloem unloading (Uhlíková et al., 2016).
+From this point of view, the described interaction of the studied proteins with nsLTP1, with a clear involvement of specific lysine residues, seems to be very promising for further studies.